Extending fibrations on knot complements to ribbon disk complements: Introduction

-\begin{corollary} Let $G$ be a $2$-knot in $S^4$ with exactly two minima, two maxima, and two saddle points with respect to the standard height function.
-If the equator of $G$ (with respect to this decomposition) is a fibered $1$-knot of genus-$g$, then $G$ is fibered and the closed $3$-dimensional fiber for $G$ admits a genus-$g$ Heegaard splitting. \end{corollary}
+\begin{corollary} Let $G$ be a $2$-knot embedded in $S^4$ with exactly two minima, two maxima, and two saddle points with respect to the standard height function.
+If the equator of $G$ (with respect to this decomposition) is a fibered $1$-knot of genus-$g$, then $G$ is fibered and the closure of the $3$-dimensional fiber for $G$ admits a genus-$g$ Heegaard splitting. \end{corollary}

 \begin{proof} We have $G=D_1\cup\overline{D_2}$, where each $D_i$ has two minima and $K:=\boundary D_i$ is fibered.
-By Corollary \ref{diskcor}, the fibration on $S^3\setminus\nu(K)$ extends to fibrations on $B^4\setminus\nu(D_1)$ and $B^4\setminus\nu(D_2)$ by genus-$g$ handlebodies.
+By Corollary~\ref{diskcor}, the fibration on $S^3\setminus\nu(K)$ extends to fibrations on $B^4\setminus\nu(D_1)$ and $B^4\setminus\nu(D_2)$ by genus-$g$ handlebodies.
 The claim follows. \end{proof}

-Corollary \ref{diskcor} can be viewed as an extension of the following fact due to Scharlemann \cite{scharlemann}: If $D\subset B^4$ is a ribbon disk with two minima so that $\boundary D$ is the unknot, then $D$ is boundary parallel (and hence $B^4\setminus\nu(D)\cong S^1\times B^3$ is fibered by $3$-balls.).
-Note that to prove Corollary \ref{diskcor}, we used the fact that the saddle band lies in a minimum-genus surface of the equator.
+Corollary~\ref{diskcor} can be viewed as an extension of the following fact due to Scharlemann~\cite{scharlemann}: If $D\subset B^4$ is a ribbon disk with two minima so that $\boundary D$ is the unknot, then $D$ is boundary parallel (and hence $B^4\setminus\nu(D)\cong S^1\times B^3$ is fibered by $3$-balls).
+Note that to prove Corollary~\ref{diskcor}, we used the fact that the saddle band lies in a minimum-genus surface of the equator.
 This fact also proves Scharlemann's theorem, so we have extended this result but do not claim a simpler proof.

-Finally, we remark that there is no analogue of Theorem \ref{maintheorem} for links, as a fibered $r>1$-component link cannot be slice (in the sense of bounding $r$ disjoint slice disks in $B^4$).
-This follows from the fact that for $r>1$, a slice $r$-component link $L$ has Alexander polynomial\footnote{We are referring to Fox's definition of the Alexander polynomial of a link, as in \cite{foxtrip}.} $\Delta(t_1,\ldots, t_r)=0$ \cite{foxtrip}.
-Meanwhile, if $L$ is fibered, then $\Delta(t,\ldots, t)$ must be monic, as $t^k (t-1)\Delta(t,\ldots, t)$ is the characteristic polynomial of the fibration monodromy on $S^3\setminus\nu(L)$ for some $k\in\Z$ \cite[Lemma 10.1]{milnor}.
+Finally, we remark that there is no analogue of Theorem~\ref{maintheorem} for links.
+In fact, for $r>1$, a fibered $r$-component link cannot be slice (in the sense of bounding $r$ disjoint slice disks in $B^4$).
+This follows from the fact that for $r>1$, a slice $r$-component link $L$ has Alexander polynomial\footnote{We are referring to Fox's definition of the Alexander polynomial of a link, as in~\cite{foxtrip}.} $\Delta(t_1,\ldots, t_r)=0$~\cite{foxtrip}.
+Meanwhile, if $L$ is fibered, then $\Delta(t,\ldots, t)$ must be monic, as $t^k (t-1)\Delta(t,\ldots, t)$ is the characteristic polynomial of the monodromy of $L$ for some $k\in\Z$~\cite[Lemma 10.1]{milnor}.